cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 conditions:

 - DH group: The gap Diffie-Hellman (GDH) problem is hard {{GAP}}.
-- HashDH: Indifferentiable from a random oracle.
-- Hash: Collision resistance.
-- Extract: Indifferentiable from a random oracle.
+- Extract and Extract_kem: Indifferentiable from a random oracle, respectively.
-- Expand: Behaves as a pseudorandom function wherein the first argument is the key.
+- Expand and Expand_kem: Behave as a pseudorandom function, respectively, wherein the first argument is the key.

 In particular, the KDFs and DH groups defined in this document (see
 {{kdf-ids}} and {{kem-ids}}) satisfy these properties.